Depth-efficient proofs of quantumness: Generic proofs of quantumness in constant quantum depth

-\item{\textbf{Trapdoor Injective Pair.}} \begin{enumerate} \item \textit{Trapdoor}: Due to perfect correctness, $\supp(\hat{f}_{pk,b}(x_0,r_0)) \cap \supp(\hat{f}_{pk,b}(x_1,r_1))=\emptyset$ is satisfied since if $\supp(\hat{f}_{pk,b}(x_0,r_0)) \cap \supp(\hat{f}_{pk,b}(x_1,r_1))\neq\emptyset$, then perfect correctness leads to $\supp(f_{pk,b}(x_0)) \cap \supp(f_{pk,b}(x_1))\neq\emptyset$ which violates the trapdoor injective pair property of the original function $f$.
-The efficient deterministic algorithm of inverting the randomized encoding also exists and is defined as $\Inv_{\hat{\mathcal{F}}}(tk,b,\hat{y})=\Rrc\circ \Inv_{\mathcal{F}}\circ \Dec (tk,b,\hat{y})$, i.e. the composition of decoding operation for the encoding, the original $\Inv_{\mathcal{F}}$ procedure of the NTCF and the randomness reconstruction procedure (see Lemma~\ref{lem:rrc}). \item \textit{Injective pair}: this is guaranteed by the collision-preservation property \ref{col-pre} and the injective pair of $\mathcal{F}$. \end{enumerate} \item{\textbf{Efficient Range Superposition.}} The efficient range superposition property of the original function $f$ means there's an efficient quantum procedure to create a state approximating a superposition over the range of $f$.
+Also note that $|\hat{X}_k| = 2^m |X_k|$, where $|r| = m$.
+In other words, the set of possible inputs for $\hat{f}_{k, b}$ is $2^m$ times larger than that of $f_{k, b}$, as for every input, $x$, we also have the $m$-bit string $r$.
+The collision preservation property (Lemma~\ref{col-pre}) also ensures that $|\hat{X}'_k| = 2^m |X'_k|$.
+Since we know that $\lim_{\lambda \to \infty} |X_k '|/|X_k| = 1$ it also follows that $\lim_{\lambda \to \infty} |\hat{X}_k '|/|\hat{X}_k| = 1$. \end{enumerate} \item{\textbf{Efficient Range Superposition.}} The efficient range superposition property of the original function $f$ means there's an efficient quantum procedure to create a state approximating a superposition over the range of $f$.
 Assume we add an additional register, $\mathcal{R}$, to represent the randomness of the encoding, $\hat{f}$, and initialize it as a uniform superposition over computational basis states.
 We can now combine the efficient procedure for generating $\hat{f}$ with the procedure for generating the range superposition of $f$ and apply them coherently on $\mathcal{R}$.
 This will then yield the desired state

 suitably normalized.

 \item{\textbf{Adaptive Hardcore Bit.}} We prove this property by contradiction.
 Assume there exists a QPT adversary $\hat{\mathcal{A}}$ that breaks the adaptive hardcore bit property for the randomized encoding.
 This means that there exists a non-negligible function $p(\lambda)$ that satisfies